+I just got a new homemaker merit badge — lawn mower repair!
 Our lawn mower was working just fine and then, poof, it wasn’t.
 Jason and I went back and forth over the last month about whether to take it to get repaired, try to fix it ourselves, buy a […]

 This week I’m on the trail of RAGBRAI for the first time.
 In fact, when this post goes live I’ll be well on Day 2 of riding.
 I’m nervous.
 I’m excited.
 And I’m dreaming about all the cool things I should make for my bike.

 I’ve been getting into fermented foods lately, trying just about anything to give my immune system a well needed boost!
 Did you know you can actually make healthy soda for instance?
 Try out these five great recipes, a most amazing book, and this interesting article on eating fermented foods.

 When I inherited my last stash in mid-March I just new I had to share these stories with you.
 I’ve been so fortunate, and kind of a sucker, when it comes to getting free and super cheap craft supplies and tools!
 In Volume 4: when you order the print version […]